 Cleopatra in Space series by Mike Maihack

 For fans of Zita the Space Girl, young Cleo (Cleopatra of Ancient Egypt) could be Zita’s literary sister.
 Both are stranded through time travel into the future where the fate of the world rests in their hands.
-Cleo finds school boring both in Ancient Egypt and in the future, but her weapons get a serious upgrade from slingshot to laser gun!
+Cleo finds school boring both in Ancient Egypt and in the future, but her weapons get a serious upgrade from a slingshot to laser gun!
 References to Ancient Egypt are abundant in Cleo’s time travel future, with talking cats giving the orders.
 The future has been expecting Cleo as an ancient oracle has predicted her arrival as their hero that can turn darkness into light.
 Perfectly paced action will interest boys, and girls will appreciate Cleo’s fighting skills combined with her social conundrums. [graphic novel, ages 8 and up]

 Space Dumplins by Craig Thompson

 Violet Marlocke lives on the wrong side of the asteroid belt.
 Because of the galaxy-wide energy crisis, her father has taken a dangerous mission and he’s now missing.
-Violet and her misfit friends are off to rescue him in an adventure that includes baby space whales, top secret energy research, and a garbage filled galaxy. [graphic novel, ages 8 and up]
+Violet and her misfit friends are off to rescue him in an adventure that includes baby space whales, top-secret energy research, and a garbage-filled galaxy. [graphic novel, ages 8 and up]

 Little White Duck: A Childhood in China by

-This is a great way for kids to learn about every day life in Wuhan, China in 1976.
+This is a great way for kids to learn about everyday life in Wuhan, China in 1976.
 Set at the end of the Cultural Revolution, Na Liu’s tells her own story during the years China made great strides to modernize.
-This graphic novel is about small moments seen through eyes of a young girl, rather than the larger political upheaval.
+This graphic novel is about small moments seen through the eyes of a young girl, rather than the larger political upheaval.
 Her life was filled with small tender moments despite living on the cusp of great change. [graphic novel, ages 8 and up]

 El Deafo by Cece Bell